ezchx/indieml/README.md

 ## Requirements
 * Python 3.10+
-* An IndieML API Key
+* An IndieML API Key — visit https://indieml.app to request your free API key.

 ## Usage with Claude Desktop